epfl-ada/ada-2023-project-boat2023/README.md

 - **Popularity analysis:** How popular are terrorism-related movies in comparison to others?

 # Additional datasets
-   [IDMB Movies](https://developer.imdb.com/non-commercial-datasets/) Besides defining a movie's success based on financial criteria, we aim to broaden the definition by incorporating measures of success in terms of ratings.
+   [IMDB Movies](https://developer.imdb.com/non-commercial-datasets/) Besides defining a movie's success based on financial criteria, we aim to broaden the definition by incorporating measures of success in terms of ratings.
 We've acquired two datasets from IMDb: one **title.basic.tsv** facilitates merging with our movie data, and the other **title.ratings.tsv** allows us to extract average ratings.

 # Methodology
 **Sentiment analysis**